The wonderful new restaurants which have opened in Cape Town:

 “Everything we tried was superb, from the charcoal-grilled wagyu to the chorizo prawns and the seabass ceviche (a cunning combination of fresh-fresh fish, tiger’s milk, avo, Arbol chilli and salmon roe).
 A highlight was the trio of totopos (tortilla-like chips), served with three addictive salsas, and the deeply satisfying Mole Hacienda (ask your waiter for the full lowdown!) is another must-try!
 And leave space for the churros – heaven on a plate!”

-The humming vibe, flowing tequila and toe-tapping playlist of cool Latin tracks all lean towards a memorable evening out.
+The humming vibe, flowing tequila and a toe-tapping playlist of cool Latin tracks all lean towards a memorable evening out.
 Luckily, there’s a roomy bar counter where you can settle in for the evening, as you work your way through the tipples.

 Where to find it 92 Bree Street, Cape Town City Centre